StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/README.integrations.md

-# PhotoSyncWork Integration Tests
+# StudioSyncWork Integration Tests

-This directory contains comprehensive unit tests for the PhotoSyncWork application's integration layers, specifically for **Supabase** and **Cloudinary** services.
+This directory contains comprehensive unit tests for the StudioSyncWork application's integration layers, specifically for **Supabase** and **Cloudinary** services.

 ## 🧪 Test Structure